Last Updated: Oct 15, 2018

 Room to Grow

 If it’s baby’s first Christmas, select an outfit that highlights his or her tiny size.
 Dress your little one up as a miniature snowman, then take some photos alongside an adorable plush character.
 Next year, take another photo with the stuffed snowman to see how your babe has grown!
+These photos also go great with Peace on Earth Christmas cards.

 Source: Beautiful Moments Photography